Hans Rosenberg

-Hans Rosenberg (February 26, 1904–June 26, 1988) was a German refugee historian whose works influenced a whole generation of post-war German scholars.
+Hans Rosenberg (February 26, 1904 – June 26, 1988) was a German refugee historian whose works influenced a whole generation of post-war German scholars.

 Life

-Rosenberg was born in Hannover.
-Though of Jewish ancestry, he was raised as a Protestant, in Cologne.
-He took his PhD there in 1927 under Friedrich Meinecke, and received his Habilitation in 1932, despite strong conservative opposition.
+Rosenberg was born in Hanover.
+His father, Julius, was a merchant of Jewish ancestry, and his mother, Martha, was a Protestant, the daughter of a Prussian civil servant.
+Hans Rosenberg was baptized as a Protestant, but as an adult he would choose to leave the church and became an atheist.
+However, the influence of antisemitism would cause him to rediscover his Jewish roots, and he even became, eventually, a left-oriented Zionist.

+In 1910, his family moved to Cologne, where he went to school and continued with his academic studies.
+He transferred to Berlin to study with Friedrich Meinecke, and in 1925 wrote to Meinecke that he considered himself to be a Prussian and Protestant.
+Under Meinecke's supervision, he wrote his dissertation on Rudolf Haym, the German philosopher, and received his PhD in 1927.
+Rosenberg returned to Cologne, where he continued to develop his dissertation on Rudolf Haym.
+He received his Habilitation under the supervision of left-liberal Johannes Zeikursch in 1932, despite strong opposition from conservatives such as Friedrich von der Leyen, Ernst Bertram and Martin Spahn.
 As the Great Depression unfolded, his attention shifted from the history of ideas and nationalism, which he studied under Meinecke, to economic cycles.
 The result of this was a 'stunningly original work' on the world economic crisis of 1857–1859, published in Stuttgart in 1934.

 Neither Rosenberg nor his wife Helen (a promising concert pianist) seemed likely to secure a good career in Germany, due to a variety of factors including faculty politics at Cologne, as well as the rise of Nazism and his Jewish ancestry.
 They were forced into exile and he became one of many refugee historians.
-He endeavoured to obtain employment, without success, in England, before finally emigrating to the United States in 1935.
-He taught briefly at Illinois College before taking a position at Brooklyn College, where he was to teach undergraduates for 23 years.
+He endeavored to obtain employment, without success, in England, before finally emigrating to the United States in 1935.
+He taught briefly at Carlton College in Northfield, Minnesota, and then at Illinois College in Jacksonville, Illinois (1936-1938).
+He then took a position at Brooklyn College, where he taught undergraduates for twenty years.
 Among his most distinguished pupils there was Raul Hilberg.
 His work identified in the power structures and social relations of agrarian society in Prussia the roots of the authoritarian and undemocratic character of what he, with others, took to be the Sonderweg, or special path of modern German history.